-The Covid economic policy measures were effective in reducing the delinquency risk, which could have reached 5.7% by mid 2020 in the absence of support policies that boosted household income, deferred debt payments and allowed access to liquid pension assets.
-The policy measures were so strong in boosting household income and liquidity that by August of 2020 the debt delinquency had declined to just 2.8%, a value quite similar to the 2019 numbers before the twin shocks hit.
-Furthermore, the delinquency risk of the Social Explosion and Covid pandemic could have been 0.4% to 0.6% worse if a credit crisis had happened, but this outcome may have been attenuated by the quick and decisive credit flow support from the public authorities.
-I find that all the public policies - whether income support, debt deferral and the pension withdrawal - were important for the households' budgets, but with different degrees of heterogeneity.
+The COVID-19 economic policy measures were effective in reducing the delinquency risk, which could have reached 5.7% by mid 2020 in the absence of support policies that boosted household income, deferred debt payments and allowed access to liquid pension assets.
+The policy measures were so strong in boosting household income and liquidity that, by August 2020, the debt delinquency had declined to just 2.8%, a value quite similar to the 2019 numbers before the twin shocks hit.
+Furthermore, the delinquency risk of the Social Explosion and COVID-19 pandemic could have been 0.4% to 0.6% worse if a credit crisis had happened, but this outcome may have been attenuated by the quick and decisive credit flow support from the public authorities.

+I find that all the public policies-whether income support, debt deferral and the pension withdrawal-were important for the households' budgets, but with different degrees of heterogeneity.
 The income support measures were very progressive policies, with a much higher impact on the poor than on the middle class and the richer households.
-These policies represented 9% of the average household income early in the pandemic, but were expanded to 20% by August.
+These policies represented 9% of the average household income early in the pandemic but were expanded to 20% by August.
+The pension policy withdrawal and the debt deferral, however, were much more important to the middle class (which had access to its accumulated pension savings from formal work) and to the richer families (which have the largest mortgages and consumer loans), respectively.